 - Images – As it implies in general terms, image is a stamp of something.
 In the context of docker, it’s a stamp of your software package plus dependencies.
-Different vendor publishes their images (we’ll see where, for now, assume they publish somewhere) based on a framework such as ‘Microsoft/dotnet’ is an official image for .NET code and ASP.NET code application.
+Different vendors publish their images (we’ll see where, for now, assume they publish somewhere) based on a framework for example ‘Microsoft/dotnet’ is an official image for .NET code and ASP.NET code application.
 Similarly, ‘Microsoft/dotnet-framework’ is an official image for .NET Framework-based application.
-So here two types of images exist:
+So, here two types of images exist:

 - Root Images: Theses are ready maid images published by different providers such as Microsoft or Node.

 - User/Developer Images: When you develop your application and want to ship your product/software as a docker image, you use those root image (based on your need), add your software package and other dependencies into that and then build your own image.

 - Container – Container is the component in docker architecture which is responsible for hosting your image and running your application.

 - DAEMON – Docker daemon is responsible for making your container run.
 It’s also responsible for the deployment of your image into a container.
 Ideally, in case of VM, you yourself do RDP into VM guest OS.
 Since a Docker image doesn’t contain anything related to guest OS, we need something that carry out operations on the user’s behalf.
 So, think of a Daemon is a background running service that takes command from a user and executes at appropriate places.